 One combined statement of completion for the online pre-study and intranasal module will be provided at the live workshop.

-The Practical Administration of Injections workshop for BC pharmacists is a full-day, live workshop facilitated by a Registered Pharmacist and a Registered Nurse and includes practical training in administering subcutaneous, intradermal, and intramuscular injections.
+The Practical Administration of Injections workshop for BC pharmacists is a full-day, live workshop facilitated by a Registered Pharmacist and includes practical training in administering subcutaneous, intradermal, and intramuscular injections.
 The workshop has been assigned 7.5 Continuing Education Units (CEUs) by the Canadian Council on Continuing Education in Pharmacy (CCCEP).
 Pharmacists must successfully administer an intramuscular and a subcutaneous injection to be awarded certification for completion of the workshop.

 Registration for the workshop must be done separately from the online pre-study program.
 You may register for a workshop before or after having completed the online pre-study, but in order to attend a workshop you must pass the online pre-study Basic Exam with a grade of 70% or higher.